dynport/urknall/content/docs/library.md

 One of the core features of urknall is the caching layer that will decide whether or not a command must be executed.
-This is essential if provisioning is run more than once.
-This is useful in many situations:
+This is essential if provisioning is run more than once, which is useful in many situations:

-* While developing templates the turnaround time is pretty short, as only changed or added parts are executed.
+* While developing templates the turnaround time is pretty short, as only changed or added parts need to be executed.
 * When an already provisioned target must be extended only the relevant parts are touched.
 * Changes to an existing setup are possible without disrupting the overall